Lies of P: Overture

 During his journey through Krat, P comes across an unusual Stargazer that transports him to past version of Krat, during the last winter prior to the events of the main game.
 He finds himself in Krat Zoo before it was destroyed in the chaos of the Puppet Frenzy, where the animals were subjected by the Alchemists to their concoction, turning into Carcasses slaughtering the guests and staff.
 P kills the Elevated Alchemist Markiona, and later unearths a conspiracy of corruption leading him to kill the leaders of both of the Stalkers' subgroups: Lumacchio, the corrupt leader of the Bastards who effectively acted as Simon's headhunter, and Veronique, the selfless leader of the Sweepers, whom Simon led into a trap, leading her group to be experimented on by the Alchemists and become incurably tainted by the concoction.

 P's path leads him to follow in the recent trail of Lea Florence Monad, the "Legendary Stalker" who mysteriously disappeared before the events of the main game, and is both Sophia's sister and Carlo and Romeo's mentor.
 While Carlo is already dead in this recent past, Lea is currently looking for Romeo, still a living Human, and who has gone missing investigating the Zoo.
 She finds that Romeo was abducted by Arlecchino, the serial killer sentient Puppet whose previous murder spree she had ended, but who was recovered by the Alchemists and rebuilt more powerful before going rogue, slaughtering any in his path and taking Romeo hostage in an effort to bait Lea into seeking him.
 Secretly, Lea is dying, infected with the Disease and hanging on by will alone, refusing to let Romeo die as the loss of Carlo still haunts her.

 Eventually, P catches up with Lea and join forces with her to explore the Rose Estate, the childhood home of Lea, Carlo and Romeo, where Arlecchino waits, having slaughtered all within.
-(Note: After Carlo's mother died, a grief-striken Geppetto completely removed himself from his son's life, leading Carlo to be raised in big part in the Rose Estate, which was an orphanage, together with Romeo, who had no living parent.
+(Note: After Carlo's mother died, a grief-stricken Geppetto completely removed himself from his son's life, leading Carlo to be raised in big part in the Rose Estate, which was an orphanage, together with Romeo, who had no living parent.
 Lea and Sophia's parents were the founders of the orphanage, making it their childhood home as well.)
 Eventually, they defeat Arlecchino and rescue the badly wounded but alive Romeo.
 Lea happily recognizes P as Carlo as he is sent back to his present, after which Geppetto arrives, preparing to kill the exhausted, helpless Lea and Romeo so that he can experiment by turning the latter into a Sentient Puppet, although Lea is at peace, knowing that Carlo lives on.